International tax planning compares last Century’s tax laws to this Century’s business. Then, it exploits the differences.

 For some, it is merely a move to Nevada or Texas to escape California or New York taxation.
 For others, it is outside of the U.S., such as Canada (yes, it is an internet tax haven) or Ireland.
 By the way, California tax planning and New York tax planning just became more important.
 State income taxes are no longer deductible.

-If you want to brainstorm your idea and dream about your future, then call me, Brian Dooley, CPA, MBT, at 949-939-3414 for a free one-hour consultation.
+If you want to brainstorm your idea and dream about your future, then call me, Brian Dooley, CPA, MBT, at 949-939-3414 for a free one-hour consultation with you and your CPA,

 Using last Century’s infrastructure is fatal to you business.
 Using last Century’s tax strategy is also fatal to your business.

 British Air announced that its worldwide computers are down, again.
-Is you small business tax planning like BA’s XP style computer?
+Is your small business tax planning like BA’s XP style computer?

 Here is the problem with small business tax planning.
 Your CPA is using the same tax plan as when your computer used Window’s XP.
 You have updated your infrastructure for your business but not your tax plan.
 Business in 2016 is nothing like in 1998.